-- Get information on prognosis from your doctor.
-They know your individual circumstances.
-Your doctor can also support you in understanding the information and answer any questions you have. - Avoid looking online.
-It can be hard to understand the information you find online without an expert like a doctor to help.
-The information may not really apply to your situation or to your particular cancer type. - Accept that you will need some time to think about what you have been told.
-You may forget some things or there may be things you didn't understand.
-You may need to talk to your doctor again after you have thought about everything. - Get emotional support if you need it.
 If you feel upset or anxious about your prognosis you can get support from friends, family or your hospital team.
-You can also call our Cancer Nurseline on 1800 200 700, visit a Daffodil Centre or email cancernurseline@irishcancer.ie.
+You can also call our Support Line on 1800 200 700, visit a Daffodil Centre or email supportline@irishcancer.ie.
 Our cancer nurses can give you support, information and advice.
 They can also tell you about free counselling and other services that can help you.